Comparing Google Analytics 360 and Google Analytics/

 People often ask “What’s the difference between the standard, free version of Google Analytics and what you get with Google Analytics 360?”
 Well, we decided to put together a handy comparison one-sheeter to help clarify the differences.
 Simply enter your email below to get the download link.

 The main differences between the standard and enterprise versions of Google Analytics deal with the volume of and sources of data.
 Here’s some elaboration on the areas in the comparison chart above.

 More Data Collection

 Both versions of Google Analytics enable you to collect data from websites, mobile apps for iOS and Android, and from custom data sources via the Measurement Protocol.
-GA360 has much higher limits on the amount of data that can be collected, with a tiered set of limits starting at 1 billion per month.
+GA360 has much higher limits on the amount of data that can be collected, with a tiered set of limits starting much much higher!

 It also has additional slots for custom data (custom dimensions & metrics) and more flexibility in organizing your data through higher limits on the number of properties and views you can have within an account.
 (Sorry I can’t be more specific on the exact limits on properties & views, but they are not public numbers.)

 GA360 customers can also create Roll-up Properties, which allow you to combine data from multiple properties together (great for large organizations with collections of websites to avoid multiple sets of GA code to enable rolling up sites together).